 After Geology 105

-Evolution of the Earth Uses the principles you used in Physical Geology to interpret the history of the Earth and its life.
-Many of the topics we touch on in Geo 105 (ice ages and climate change, mass extinctions, geological history of North America) and some we don’t (especially fossils and the history of life) get the attention they deserve here.
-One lab per week, with several field trips including one to the Grand Canyon!
+Evolution of the Earth Uses the principles you learned in Physical Geology to interpret the history of the Earth and its life.
+Many of the topics we touch on in Geo 105/106 (ice ages and climate change, history of life & geological history of North America) get the attention they deserve here.
+One lab per week, with field trips!

 Global Geophysics and Tectonics Learn more about plate tectonics, with special emphasis on actually doing plate tectonics: